 Lastly, photo submissions for our Arctic Moment or suggestions for photo essays are welcome.

-Queries for should be sent to submissions(at)uphere.ca.
+Queries for should be sent to editor(at)uphere.ca.
 Please avoid sending unsolicited finished articles.

 Examples of articles that worked well: